 Just because you want to go from A to B doesn’t mean you have to follow that exact route.

-Research the cheaper options which may include nearby but lesser known airports or transit stops.
+Research the cheaper options which may include nearby but lesser-known airports or transit stops.

 Flying from the US to Guatemala is actually half the price if you fly to San Salvador, El Salvador, which is 4 hours away by bus.

-If time isn’t a problem you get to see another country enroute to your original destination.
+If time isn’t a problem you get to see another country en route to your original destination.
 Flights out of major cities such as Brisbane, Australia are much more expensive than the Gold Coast, which is only an hour away by train.
 It doesn’t always work out, but if you research both times and places you should save a considerable amount of money.

-Upload Important Docs
+Upload Important Documents and ID

 If you’re traveling for a long period of time this isn’t always best.
 Paper deteriorates and after a year or more isn’t going to be much good.
-If you scan your passport and other documents such as travel insurance and email yourself copies, you have them for ever and can also access them anywhere.
+If you scan your passport and other documents such as travel insurance and email yourself copies, you have them forever and can also access them anywhere.

-If you do get robbed or lose all your luggage you can access all the important documents from any internet cafe or Embassy, if you need to apply for another passport.
+If you do get robbed or lose all your luggage you can access all the important documents from any internet cafe or Embassy if you need to apply for another passport.

 Even taking a photo of them and having google upload to your account (make sure it is set to private beforehand) means you can access them anywhere.

 Doing this with the reverse side of your credit or ATM cards is also good, so again, if stolen you have the numbers to ring.
-Personally I wouldn’t photograph both sides in case the bank holds you liable.
+Personally, I wouldn’t photograph both sides in case the bank holds you liable.